Oven Thermometers

 Now that we’ve talked about the necessity of buying an oven thermometer, it’s time to turn our attention to finding the right one available.
 Although there are dozens, if not hundreds, of different oven thermometers available, it really isn’t all that difficult to find a quality one.
 All the consumer has to do is take a few moments and look at a few key details.

-The first thing the consumer is going to want to consider is whether they prefer an oven probe or an oven thermometer.
-After reviewing both of these devices, we tend to like the oven probe the most because it gave us the most important indicator of whether the food was done or not.
+The first thing to consider is whether you prefer an oven probe or an oven thermometer.
+After reviewing both of these devices, we tend to like the oven probe the most because it gave us the most accurate indicator of whether the food was ready or not.
 It does this because the probes are placed right into the food, so the user can easily see the internal temperature of the food.
 This is good for making sure that food has a high enough internal temperature, but it might not be suitable for determining if the temperature of the oven is suitable for browning.
-For those purposes, the consumer is probably going to want to consider an analog oven thermometer.
+For those purposes, you’re probably going to want to consider an analog oven thermometer.

 The Thermometer’s Display

 Another important thing for consumers to consider is how the thermometer displays the temperature and whether or not it’s easy to read.
 Digital thermometers are extremely easy to read, and since their display rests on the outside of the oven, the consumer doesn’t have to open the oven to read it.
-If an analog thermometer is chosen, however, the consumer should make sure that it has a nice big display face that’s easy to read in a darkened oven.
+If you choose an analog thermometer, however, you should make sure that it has a big display face that’s easy to read in a darkened oven.
 It’s also a good idea to choose a thermometer that has the temperature marked at 25-degree or 50-degree points on the dial.
 This makes identifying the temperature of the oven a lot easier.

 Previous article